florimondmanca/www/content/articles/2018/07/a-practical-usage-of-chainmap-in-python.md

 However, the use cases I know of include:

-- Searching through multiple dictionnaries
+- Searching through multiple dictionaries
 - Providing a chain of default values
-- Performance-critical applications that frequently compute subsets of a dictionnary
+- Performance-critical applications that frequently compute subsets of a dictionary

 We'll go through two examples to illustrate.